This Kitchen Frontier Lemon and Lime Press is a pretty straight forward item. Sturdy and functions well!

 What I think: This is a handy little tool for someone who has a frequent use for this.
 If you like to drink fresh squeezed fruit juice, use lemons or limes for cleaning chicken or sprinkle lemon juice over meals, this is something you should consider.
 It even works well for people who usually suffer wrist pain, because squeezing it feels a bit like a workout for your hands.
 My tired hands actually felt better while using it.

 Disclaimer: The above review is my own honest opinion of this product.
-I would NEVER recommend a product I did not try.
-This post may contain affiliate links.
+This post contains affiliate links.